 it speaks of "Hellenists" and "Hebrews."
 The existence of these two distinct groups characterizes the earliest Christian community in Jerusalem.
 The Hebrews were Jewish Christians who spoke almost exclusively Aramaic, and the Hellenists were also Jewish Christians whose mother tongue was Greek.
 They were Greek-speaking Jews of the Diaspora, who returned to settle in Jerusalem.
 To identify them, Luke uses the term Hellenistai.
 When he had in mind Greeks, gentiles, non-Jews who spoke Greek and lived according to the Greek fashion, then he used the word Hellenes (Acts 21.28).
 As the very context of Acts 6 makes clear, the Hellenistai are not Hellenes.[26]

-Some historians believe that a sizeable proportion of the Hellenized Jewish communities of southern Turkey (Antioch, Alexandretta and neighboring cities) and Syria/Lebanon converted progressively to the Greco-Roman branch of Christianity that eventually constituted the "Melkite" (or "Imperial") Hellenistic churches of the MENA area:
+Some historians believe that a sizeable proportion of the Hellenized Jewish communities of Syria (Antioch, Alexandretta and neighboring cities) converted progressively to the Greco-Roman branch of Christianity that eventually constituted the "Melkite" (or "Imperial") Hellenistic churches of the Middle East and North Africa area:

 As Christian Judaism originated at Jerusalem, so Gentile Christianity started at Antioch, then the leading center of the Hellenistic East, with Peter and Paul as its apostles.
 From Antioch it spread to the various cities and provinces of Syria, among the Hellenistic Syrians as well as among the Hellenistic Jews who, as a result of the great rebellions against the Romans in A.D.
 70 and 130, were driven out from Jerusalem and Palestine into Syria.[27]